-(4)\textbf{\em The inflection is crucial for forecast.} The inflection point plays in role in forecast.
-It was suggested by Zhao \textit{et al.} \cite{zhao2019simple} in Zika research that in the period when enough data are collected, typically when the epidemic passes the inflection point, predictions on the final epidemic size by the sigmoid empirical functions, such as Logistic, Gompertz's and Richards' functions, will converge to the true values.
+(4)\textbf{\em The inflection point is crucial for forecast.} The inflection point plays an essential role in forecast.
+It was suggested by Zhao \textit{et al.} \cite{zhao2019simple} in Zika research that, when the epidemic passes the inflection point, predictions on the final epidemic size by the sigmoid empirical functions, such as Logistic, Gompertz's and Richards' functions, will converge to the true values.
 Here we basically reproduce their results.
-As shown in the last row of Fig. \ref{shanghai}, the RMSE of predictions on the COVID-19 epidemic data of Shanghai grows in an exponential way with respect to the size of training data, meanwhile the RMSE of fitting keeps nearly unchanged.
+As shown in the last row of Fig. \ref{shanghai}, the RMSE of predictions on the COVID-19 epidemic data of Shanghai decays in an exponential way with respect to the size of training data, meanwhile the RMSE of fitting keeps nearly unchanged.
 Interestingly, before Jan.
-31st which is also the inflection point of Shanghai, all functions fail to make a reliable fitting (though some functions fail even earlier) and their RB values rapidly drop to zero.
+31st which is also the inflection point of Shanghai, all functions fail to make a reliable prediction (and some functions fail even earlier) and their RC values drop to zero rapidly.

-(5) \textbf{\em The observation that Logistic function underestimates the epidemic size while Gompertz's function overestimates it requires further validation.} In all nine cases (including three cases for Shanghai), we notice the Logistic functions always underestimate the total number of infected cases, while the Gomertz's function makes an overestimate (see Fig. \ref{six-cities}).
-If this is not a coincidence, it would be extremely useful for estimating the lower and upper bounds for the real total infected populations, though it still requires further more evidences.
-The predictions of the other two functions are not so stable and their goodness-of-fit varies from case to case, which reflects the lacking of theoretical support of empirical functions during application.
+(5) \textbf{\em The Logistic function underestimates the epidemic size while Gompertz's function overestimates it.} In all nine cases (including three cases for Shanghai), we notice the Logistic functions always underestimate the total number of infected cases, while the Gompertz's function makes an overestimate (see Fig. \ref{six-cities}A).
+This finding needs further exploring and would be useful for estimating the lower and upper bounds for the real total infected populations, though it still requires further validation.
+The results of the other three functions are not so consistent and their goodness-of-fit varies from case to case.